nextapps-de/flexsearch/README.md

 > This is an experimental feature with limited support which probably might drop in future release.
 You're welcome to give some feedback.

 When using Server-Side-Rendering you can create a different export which instantly boot up.
-Especially when using Server-side rendered content, this could help to restore a __static__ index on page load.
+Especially when using Server-side rendered content, this could help to restore a __<u>static</u>__ index on page load.
 Document-Indexes aren't supported yet for this method.

 > When your index is too large you should use the default export/import mechanism.